The side of the Richard Doll building

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

-Your references will support:
+Your references should support:

 • your intellectual ability;